lim-hu/oblivion_skill_tracker_fastapi/README.md

 # Oblivion Skill Tracker backend app
 Self made Oblivion skill tracker backend app, created with fastapi

-Run the code: uvicode app.main:app.
+Run the code: *uvicode app.main:app*

 Use 127.0.0.1:8000/docs or Postman or Insomnia etc. to use it.